UNDP-Accelerator-Labs/toolkit-template/README.md

-# Toolkit micro-site template
+# Global Innovation Toolkit template

-Welcome to the UNDP Accelerator Labs Toolkit Micro-site project!
-This guide provides instructions on setting up and customizing your Toolkit site.
+Welcome to the Global Innovation Toolkit project!
+This guide provides instructions on setting up and customizing your toolkit site.

 ## Table of Contents